 11. … and it’s popular dish: Cao Lau

-Cao Lau is a regional Vietnamese noodle which is made with pork and herb.
+Cao Lau is a regional Vietnamese noodle that is made with pork and herb.
 It’s popular in Hoi An and easy to find from street vendors to restaurants.

 12. If you venture to Ninh Binh, you will see another Ha Long Bay “on the land”